ansys/pysam-sysml2/doc/source/user_guide/index.rst

             :link: api/read-model
             :link-type: doc

-            How to read and parse your model?
+            Explains how to read and parse your model.

         .. grid-item-card:: Write in your model :fa:`pencil`
             :link: api/write-model
             :link-type: doc

-            How to write and publish in your model?
+            Explains how to write and publish in your model.

 .. only:: html